comus3/comus3/TEMPLATE.md

 - 🖥️ Programming: I love to code in Python, C#, C++, and Java.
 Solving problems and creating applications in these languages is my forte.

 - 🤖 Artificial Intelligence: I have a special affinity for AI, neural networks, and the realm of data science.
 I explore these domains on my own to learn and grow.
+I even made my own framework in c.

 - 📦 Projects: I'm a project enthusiast and enjoy working on a variety of ideas alongside my studies.
 Each project is an opportunity for me to learn and enhance my skills.